losrobbos/github-flow-guide/GIT_WORKFLOW.github.md

 - In case you do not know which changes to take...
   - Make a comment in the pull request to start a discussion
   - Ideally: Resolve the issues in the team together, in case of any doubts
-    - Or: Slack just person that you are "conflicting with" (hopefully just in code ;-))
+    - Or: Slack just the person that you are "conflicting with" (hopefully just in code ;-))

 - All conflicts resolved
-  - Now after you done "Commit merge" in the editor, you will get back to the pull request
+  - When you are done hit the button "Commit merge" in the editor
+  - Now your branch will get updated and with the changes and you will get back to the pull request
-  - You should be able to merge the branch now into main
+  - You should be able to merge your "fixed" branch into the main branch
   - The green button "Merge" should appear
   - Perform the merge